bbauska/UC-Davis-JS-Basics/readme.md

   alt="3.33 Slideshow with Cross Fade Effect - Part 5." />
 </p>

-As you just saw, this is working, and the images are coming in, and they're stacking one on top of the other invading in.
+As you just saw, this is working, and the images are coming in, and they&apos;re stacking one on top of the other invading in.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 561. example, the images are stacking (311) ~~~~~~~~~~~~~~~~~~~~~~~~-->